NewtonNyaga/MTDEN-GLOBAL-LOGO/README.md

 ## Copyright Notice

 ```
-© 2025 Newtech.
+© 2025 Newtech Solutions.
 All Rights Reserved.
 This logo is licensed for Mtden Global’s use.
 Ownership will be transferred upon completion of agreed terms.
 ```